 Forestry has always played an important role in the Estate and the commercial woodlands to the south of the house continue to be managed for timber production as well as for their landscape qualities.
 In addition there are old oak woods on the west side of Loch Fyne, an ancient hazel wood in Glen Fyne and, more recently, a number of natural regeneration schemes and newly planted areas of native species have been established.

-The Estate Office at The Square is staffed by Jean Maskell, Estate Manager and Kelly Robson, Admin Assistant.
+The Estate Office at The Square is staffed by Jean Maskell Estate Manager, Kelly Robson Admin Assistant and Nicola Lunney Accounts.